Birthday parties are a big business these days, and kids parties are no different.

 4. Keep Your Guest List Small

 One of the easiest ways to save a little bit of money when you throw your next birthday party is to keep your guest list small.
 Sure, it’s lovely to invite your child’s entire class, but that doesn’t need to happen every year, or even at all.
 Unless your child is a social butterfly, they’re more likely to have just a small number of close friends anyway.
-Invite just these people, and then you can make the party more special.
+Invite just these people, and then you can make the party more special and keep the cost down!

 5. Save When They’re Small